z2oh/lambda-script/README.md

 # λ-script
 λ-script is an implementation of the [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) in Rust.
 This project is still in its very early stages.
-Running the program will invoke a small demo which parses the following input:
+Running the compiled binary will attempt to execute `./examples/add.λ`, so be sure to invoke `cargo run` from the project root.

+`./examples/add.λ` looks like this:

 ```
 0 = λf.λx.x